xuri/excelize-py-docs/en/chart.md

 categories          | Horizontal (category) axis label.
 The `categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`. values              | The chart data area, which is the most important parameter in `series`, is also the only required parameter when creating a chart.
-This option links the chart to the worksheet data it displays. fill                | This sets the format for the data series fill. line                | This sets the line format of the line chart.
+This option links the chart to the worksheet data it displays. fill                | This sets the format for the data series fill. legend              | This set the font of legend text for a data series.
+The `legend` property is optional. line                | This sets the line format of the line chart.
 The `line` property is optional and if it isn't supplied it will default style.
 The options that can be set is `width`.
 The range of `width` is 0.25pt - 999pt.
 If the value of width is outside the range, the default width of the line is 2pt. marker              | This sets the marker of the line chart and scatter chart.
 The range of the optional field `size` is 2-72 (default value is `5`).
 The enumeration value of optional field `symbol` are (default value is `auto`): `circle`, `dash`, `diamond`, `dot`, `none`, `picture`, `plus`, `square`, `star`, `triangle`, `x` and `auto`. data_label_position | This sets the position of the chart series data label.